In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 1

-Step 1: Identify the problem as a binomial probability problem.
-The binomial distribution is used when there are a fixed number of independent trials, each with two possible outcomes (success or failure).
-Here, the number of trials (n) is 9, the probability of success (p) is 0.72, and the probability of failure (q) is 1 - p = 0.28.
+Step 1: Recognize that this is a binomial probability problem.
+The binomial distribution is used when there are a fixed number of independent trials (n), each with two possible outcomes (success or failure), and the probability of success (p) is constant for each trial.
+Here, n = 8 (number of trials), p = 0.53 (probability of success), and we are looking for the probability of at least 3 successes.

-Step 2: Define the random variable X as the number of employees who have access to medical care benefits.
-The problem asks for the probability that at least six employees have access to medical care benefits, which can be written as P(X ≥ 6).

-Step 3: Use the complement rule to simplify the calculation.
-P(X ≥ 6) can be rewritten as 1 - P(X ≤ 5).
-This allows us to calculate the cumulative probability for X ≤ 5 and subtract it from 1.
+Step 2: Define the complement event.
+The probability of 'at least 3 successes' can be calculated as 1 minus the probability of 'fewer than 3 successes.'
+Mathematically, this is expressed as P(X ≥ 3) = 1 - P(X < 3).

 Verified video answer for a similar problem: